Saint-Pamphile: Demographics

+Population

 Economy

 The Saint Pamphile Border Crossing connects Canada and the United States.
 It is at a logging yard; the main economic activity of the region is timber.
 There are two major companies present who deal with raw materials: Maibec and Matériaux Blanchet.

-Tourism
+Arts and culture

-The lumberjack festival is always held in the last full weekend of August.
+The lumberjack festival is held on the last full weekend of August.
 It showcases a variety of sporting activities that call to mind the dominance of forestry in the region.
-At the event, one may watch forestry competitions and shows (comedy, music, dance, among others) Other activities include barbecues, picnics, golf tournaments, and so on, and the gathering attracts more than 25,000 visitors annually.
+At the event, one may watch forestry competitions and shows (comedy, music, dance, among others) Other activities include barbecues, picnics, and golf tournaments.
+The gathering attracts more than 25,000 visitors annually.

 In mid-February, another event takes place in St-Pamphile, known as the Appalachian Odyssey.
 It attracts a large number of mushers for dog sled races, the longest trail for which is some 200 km long and crosses each of the seven parishes in the county.
-In addition to the dog sled tracks, there are also many other competitions during the event.
+There are also many other competitions during the event.
 This annual event gains popularity every year.